One of the best ways to get a world-class shave without spending $$$ on a barber would be using shaving cream.

 A shallow bowl may not be able to keep lather inside the container as you swirl it around.
 If it’s too deep, then it’ll be hard to move your hand when stirring it.
 This is why a lot of mugs don’t work very well.

 Another thing to look at is the material of the bowl/mug.
 Choose something that’ll efficiently insulate heat like ceramic, glass, or metal.

 Ceramic would be the best at retaining heat from hot water.

 One technique that a lot of men use to save time would be soaking the shaving brush in hot water in a mug while taking a hot shower.

-Also fill the bowl up with hot water.
-Doing this does two things, heat from the water leaves residual heat on the bowl.
-And there’ll be residual wetness left behind – you’ll need it for lathering.
+Also, fill the bowl up with hot water.
+Doing this does two things, heat from the water leaves residual heat on the container.
+And there’ll be remaining wetness left behind – you’ll need it for lathering.